Zaytsev1991/MyHomeWork/homework2.md

     With such a merge, a commit about this is created automatically

 * _merging branches in the state ort strategy_

+    If, during the merge, the master changes not only in the part of the body going further, but also in the part of the master before, while not creating a conflict, the merge will occur

+    In this case, after the merge, you need to create a commit

 * _conflicts and their resolution_